yutatokoi/blog/src/content/posts/learning-rust.md

 - No special way of writing multi-line comments.
 It's just `//` for each additional line.
 - Non-Boolean types will not be converted to a Boolean in places like `if` expressoins.
 This was a feature in other languages that was convenient once I got used to it, but was confusing at first.
 - Loop labels were a thing that I was curious why it didn't exist when I first learned the `break` statement.
 After picking up a few more languages, I just assumed it was a thing that wasn't possible, but Rust's got it.

+### Chapter 4

+- Listing 4-3 makes it look like Rust's ownership allows for "GC-like" convenience, but the performance of a non-GC language.
+- Was scared of this being extremely hard, but chapter 4.1 makes ownership look like something that's not that hard?
+Maybe it's because I've only been introduced to the beginning of it, and I haven't built anything with it.
+But it just seems like it's trying to cleverly take care of heap allocated memory in order to avoid forgetting to free, double-free, etc.